Mind the Gap: New Report Reveals Alignment Issues Between Security Teams and the C-Suite are Exposing Middle Eastern Organizations to Increased Cyber ...

-(MENAFN- Golin Mena) The rise of AI-driven attacks and accelerated software delivery cycles make the protection of organizations more difficult, as 87% of chief information security officers (CISOs) in the Middle East say application security remains a blind spot.

-Riyadh, KSA, May 5, 2024 – Dynatrace (NYSE: DT), the leader in unified observability and security, released its annual CISO survey.
+(MENAFN- Golin MENA) Dubai, UAE, May 7, 2024 – Dynatrace (NYSE: DT), the leader in unified observability and security, released its annual CISO survey.
 “The state of application security in 2024” reveals that organizations are struggling with internal communication barriers, which hinder their ability to address cybersecurity threats.
 The results indicate that CISOs in the Middle East, exactly like their counterparts throughout the world, face difficulties in aligning security teams and the C-suite, leaving gaps in the organization’s understanding of cyber risk.
 Consequently, they find themselves more exposed to advanced cyber threats, at a time when AI-driven attacks are on the rise.

 In this year’s global report, Dynatrace explored these communication gaps to better understand how a unified approach to observability and security can help teams collaborate more effectively and reduce exposure to risk.